akka/akka/akka-docs/rst/java/cluster-client.rst

 You will probably define the address information of the initial contact points in configuration or system property.
 See also :ref:`cluster-client-config-java`.

-A more comprehensive sample is available in the `Typesafe Activator <http://www.typesafe.com/platform/getstarted>`_ tutorial named `Distributed workers with Akka and Java! <http://www.typesafe.com/activator/template/akka-distributed-workers-java>`_.
+A more comprehensive sample is available in the `Lightbend Activator <http://www.lightbend.com/platform/getstarted>`_ tutorial named `Distributed workers with Akka and Java! <http://www.lightbend.com/activator/template/akka-distributed-workers-java>`_.

 ClusterClientReceptionist Extension
 -----------------------------------